A General Framework for Enhancing Sparsity of Generalized Polynomial Chaos Expansions: Introduction

+Non-intrusive methods use the samples of input $\{\bx^q\}_{q=1}^M$ and corresponding output of the computational model $\{u^q=u(\bx^q)\}_{q=1}^M$ to compute the coefficients $\bm c$.
+Subsequently, we can write Eq.~\eqref{eq:gpc} as the following linear system:

+where $\bm u=(u^1,u^2,\cdots,u^M)\trans$ is the vector of output samples, $\bm c=(c_1, c_2, \cdots, c_N)\trans$ is the vector of gPC coefficients, $\tensor\Psi$ is an $M\times N$ matrix with $\Psi_{ij}=\psi_j(\bx^i)$ and $\bm\ve=(\ve^1,\ve^2,\cdots,\ve^M)\trans$ is a vector of error samples with $\ve^q=\ve(\bx^q)$.
+In many practical problems, it is costly to obtain $u^q$ because of the model complexity and the limited computational {resources}.
+As such, we often must consider the scenario when $M<N$ or even $M\ll N$.
+Namely, the number of samples is smaller than the number of basis functions, which implies that Eq.~\eqref{eq:cs_eq} is underdetermined.
+The compressive sensing method is effective at solving this type of underdetermined problem when $\bm c$ is sparse \cite{CandesRT06,DonohoET06,Candes08,BrucksteinDE09} and recent studies have applied this approach to UQ problems \cite{DoostanO11,YanGX12,YangK13,LeiYZLB15,XuZ14,SargsyanSNDRT14,PengHD15,LeiYLK17}.
 Several useful approaches have been developed to improve the efficiency of solving Eq.~\eqref{eq:cs_eq} in UQ applications.
-For example, weighted/re-weighted $\ell_1$ minimization assigns a weight to each $c_n$ and solves a weighted $\ell_1$ minimization problem to enhance the sparsity \cite{CandesWB08,YangK13,PengHD14,RauhutW15}; better sampling strategies can improve the property of $\tensor\Psi$ \cite{RauhutW12,HamptonD15,AlemazkoorM17}; adaptive basis selection reduces the number of unknown \cite{JakemanES14}.
-Recently, we proposed an approach to enhance the sparsity of $\bm c$ through the rotation of the random vector $\bx$ \cite{LeiYZLB15,YangLBL16}.
+For example, weighted/re-weighted $\ell_1$ minimization assigns a weight to each $c_n$ and solves a weighted $\ell_1$ minimization problem to enhance the sparsity \cite{CandesWB08,YangK13,PengHD14,RauhutW15}; better sampling strategies can improve the property of $\tensor\Psi$ \cite{RauhutW12,HamptonD15,AlemazkoorM17,jakeman2017generalized}; adaptive basis selection reduces the number of unknown \cite{JakemanES14,dai2008subspace,blatman2011adaptive,alemazkoor2017divide,hampton2018basis}; dimension reduction techniques also reduce the number of unknown \cite{yang2017sliced,tsilifis2018compressive}.

-In this work we provide a general framework to enhance the sparsity of the representation of uncertainty in the form of generalized polynomial chaos expansion.
-We use alternating direction method to iteratively identify a rotation $g:\mr^d\mapsto\mr^d$ which maps $\bx$ to a new set of random variables $\bm\eta=(\eta_1, \eta_2, \cdots, \eta_d)^T$ such that the gPC expansion of $u$ with respect to $\bm\eta$ is sparser.
+We proposed to enhance the sparsity $\bm c$ for an arbitrarily distributed random variable using a non-linear mapping via optimization in \cite{YangWK13}.
+Later, motivated by quantifying the QoIs of complex biomolecule systems, we proposed an approach to enhance the sparsity of $\bm c$ by unitary transform of the random vector $\bm\xi$ \cite{LeiYZLB15} when $\xi_i$ are independent and identically distribution (i.i.d.)
+Gaussian random variables.
+Subsequently, we developed an iterative-rotation algorithm \cite{YangLBL16} to enhance the sparsity of $\bm c$ more effectively in a successive manner.
+In this work, we provide a general framework to enhance the sparsity of the representation of uncertainty in the form of gPC expansion, and $\bx$ are not restricted to Gaussian random variables.
+We use an alternating direction method to iteratively identify a rotation matrix $\tensor A$, which transforms $\bx$ to a new set of random variables $\bm\eta=\tensor A\bx$, where $\bm\eta=(\eta_1, \eta_2, \cdots, \eta_d)\trans$, such that the ``gPC expansion" of $u$ with respect to $\bm\eta$ is sparser.
 In other words,